scottslowe/learning-tools/README.md

 **debian-generic**: This folder has a Vagrant environment for spinning up a generic, 64-bit Debian 8.0 ("Jessie") VM.
 Note there's nothing special here---just a plain, generic Debian VM.
 No custom provisioning is provided in this environment.

-**docker-ipvlan**: This folder has files to create a learning environment for using ipvlan interfaces with Docker containers. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._
+**docker-ipvlan**: This folder has files to create a learning environment for using ipvlan interfaces with Docker containers.

 **docker-macvlan**: This folder has files to create a learning environment for using macvlan interfaces with Docker containers.